eslint/eslint.org/src/content/drafts/README.md

 **Do I need to write the whole blog post first?**

 Yes.
 We can't give feedback on partial posts.
 If you're not sure whether or not the post is appropriate for the blog, please stop by the [#blog](https://eslint.org/chat/blog) channel on Discord and ask the team.

+**How can I preview my blog post?**

+When you run `npm start`, a local website will start up.
+Your post will be the top one on `/blog`.
+This preview works only locally and in the Netlify deploy preview; it will not show up on the live site until it has been scheduled.

 **How will I get paid?**